Volusia County Assault & Battery Lawyer

 Assault and battery are often referred to in the same case, but are actually two different offenses.
 Both of these crimes are serious and can result in excessive fines and jail time.
 If you have been accused of assault or battery, Williams Legal is here to help.
 We are available 24/7 to discuss your case and will do our best to represent your side of the story in court.

-Difference Between Assault and Fighting
+Assault vs Fighting

 Assault is when a person intentionally causes another individual to fear that they are about to suffer physical harm.
 A fight can become assault if one party ends initial hostilities and then another party restarts physical conflict with another.
 By initiating the conflict again, it represents the intent to harm the other party, and may count as assault and battery.